 Boise State University – College of Education

-The flexible part-time format of the master’s of art in counseling: addiction counseling program at Boise State University College of Education allows students to complete their studies over the course of three years.
+The flexible part-time format of the master’s of art in counseling: addiction counseling program at Boise State University College of Education allows students to complete their studies over three years.
 This degree prepares students to work with clients who have substance abuse disorders or any other kind of addiction, including sex addiction.
 Students will learn how to evaluate the addiction, provide treatments, and help prevent relapse.
-Tools students will master include how to educate clients, what an intervention should entail, and prevention strategies.
+The tools that students will master include how to educate clients, what an intervention should entail, and prevention strategies.

 - Location: Boise, ID